efren-palacios/duellinks/_posts/deck-types/guides/2017-10-28-the-cyber-angels-guide-by-negative1.md

 ##### **Effective Techs for this Matchup:**
 + {Forbidden Chalice}: Chalice negates a monster’s effect, so if your opponent tries to crash with swordswoman, you can flip the OTK.
 Chalice is arguably your best option when taking into account other matchups.

 + {Mystik Wok}: This is a solid answer to everything burn has to offer.
-If they try to draining shield your monster, you can use wok and you heal instead.
-If they summon lava golem, you can use wok and you heal instead.
-If they massivemorph your Dakini, you can activate wok and Dakini will no longer be a burden.
+If they try to Draining Shield your monster, you can use Wok and you heal instead.
+If they summon lava golem, you can use Wok and you heal instead.
+If they Massivemorph your Dakini, you can activate Wok and Dakini will no longer be a burden.
 If you can get them to activate a combination of the aforementioned cards, then you let them waste their resources.
 I ran wok in MCS4 and can attest to its value.

 + {Fire Formation - Gyokkou}: Gyokkou allows you to pin a backrow and prevents them from chaining it.
 Xing allows you to pin 2 backrow, but is slower and does not prevent chaining.

-+ {Nobleman of Extermination}: Nobleman can help you remove all copies a specific trap.
++ {Nobleman of Extermination}: Nobleman can help you remove all copies of a specific trap.
 If you open with it going second, you can bar your opponent from using an essential defensive card such as massivemorph or golden apples.

 + {Enemy Controller}: Econ is used for stopping singular attacks so you can attack into those defense position monsters.